Information collection and use

 Just like this website, my Disclosure Policy is a work in progress.
 As the revenue streams evolve, so will this page.

-Everything under God
+Everything Under Father God